Supported PHP versions

 - FPM with OPcache (recommended)

 FPM (FastCGI Process Manager) uses the FastCGI protocol that allows CGI programs to work with a web server.
 FPM maintains workers that handle PHP requests to reduce the overhead related to the communication between the web server and CGI programs, resulting in faster PHP execution.
 It is paired with OPcache - a caching system that keeps pre-compiled script bytecode in the server memory which further improves PHP performance.
+On our servers, there are two FPM with OPcache handler setups available:

 You can change the default PHP version and handler for each subdomain in your account through the Control Panel -> PHP Settings section by selecting the desired PHP version and/or handler next to the subdomains where you want to change the PHP version and/or handler.
 To save your changes, click on the Save Changes button.